We are pleased to offer a variety of opportunities to enrich your spiritual life. Find something which interests you and give it a try!

 Wednesday, 11 a.m.

-This small group meets in the parlor before the Wednesday mid-day service for bible study.
+This small group meets before the Wednesday Holy Eucharist to meditate on scripture.

 Wednesday (except the first Wednesday of the month), Potluck dinner at 6 p.m., Lesson 7-8 p.m.

-The Emmaus Group meets in the parlor on Wednesday evenings (except when there is Taize), for a sharing of our faith journeys.
+The Emmaus Group meets at the Friends Meeting House (during construction) on Wednesday evenings (except when there is a Taize service on the first Wednesday of the month), for a sharing of our faith journeys.
 After a delicious meal, the lesson begins with a springboard reading or video and continues with discussions of our personal reactions to the topic under study.
 Topics are chosen by consensus and have included “Progressive Christianity,” Rob Bell’s NOOMA series, Julian of Norwich, Eben Alexander’s Proof of Heaven, The Parables, and the Nicene Creed.
 The current topic is Dwight Zscheile’s People of the Way: Renewing Episcopal Identity.
 Membership is open, and drop-ins are always welcome.
-For more information, please contact Marian MacDonald at 413-530-0265 or firstname.lastname@example.org
+For more information, please contact the church office at 413-584-1757..

 Friday Morning Group